 Q. Can leverage and inverse ETFs be suitable for a retail investor?

 A. While it is not FINRA’s position that all leveraged and inverse ETFs are unsuitable for all retail customers, firms that recommend them must carefully consider their suitability for each customer.
 Of particular concern, in light of their reset feature, is whether one is recommended as an intermediate or long-term investment rather than as part of a closely monitored trading or hedging strategy.

 Q. What should firms do as new types of complex or non-traditional ETFs are introduced to the market?

 A. NASD IM-2310-2(e) (Fair Dealing with Customers with Regard to Derivative Products or New Financial Products) states that “[a]s new products are introduced from time to time, it is important that members make every effort to familiarize themselves with each customer’s financial situation, trading experience, and ability to meet the risks involved with such products and to make every effort to make customers aware of the pertinent information regarding the products.”
 Firms recommending or selling new ETFs may also find it helpful to refer to Notice to Members 05-26, which highlights best practices for vetting new products.

 Q. What about leveraged or inverse mutual funds?

-A. Some mutual funds are leveraged or inverse–that is, they are designed to deliver multiples or the inverse of the performance of the index or the benchmark that they track.
-Funds such as these that are reset daily may present many of the same issues as leveraged and inverse ETFs, and should be subjected to a similar analysis.
+A. Some mutual funds are leveraged or the inverse–that is, they are designed to deliver multiples or the inverse of the performance of the index or the benchmark that they track.
+Funds such as these that are reset daily may present many of the same issues as leveraged and inverse ETFs and should be subjected to a similar analysis.